DmitrySharabin/mavo-gcalendar/README.md

 **Note:** For the list of _all_ the supported properties (with description), see [the documentation](https://developers.google.com/calendar/api/v3/reference/events#resource-representations).

+## Actions

+The plugin supports the following custom actions:

+- `create_event(event)` to create an event based on a simple text string.
+- `create_event(event1, event2, ...)` to create multiple different events.

+### Create events: The `create_event()` function

+The only parameter of the function is the text describing the event to be created.
+E.g., `create_event("Appointment at Somewhere on June 3rd 10am-10:25am")`.

+If you provide multiple values, you will get multiple new events.

+**Note:** To be able to create events, the user must be logged in and has the corresponding permissions.

 ## Customization

 The plugin supports a number of options for customizing the way it reads data from a calendar.
 You can specify these options by using the `mv-source-options` (`mv-init-options`) attribute.
 To separate the options, you can use either commas or semicolons.